Two programs to prevent teen pregnancy in Southern Arizona are in peril due to funding cuts by the Trump administration.

 Called Mobilization for Positive Futures, the grant money has funded programs called “Making a Difference” and “Reducing the Risk” for eighth- and ninth-grade students, as well as “Be Proud, Be Responsible, Be Protective” for Sunnyside teens who are pregnant or already have a child.

-The Child & Family Resources Youth Advisory Committee, which advises the agency on its teen pregnancy-prevention curriculum, learned of the funding cuts in August during a retreat.
+The Child & Family Resources Youth Advisory Committee, which advises the agency on its teen pregnancy-prevention curriculum, spoke about the funding cuts during their August retreat at the Triangle Y.

 “It makes me pretty sad, honestly.
 I am disappointed,” said 17-year-old member Miranda Escobar, a senior at Tucson High Magnet School.

 “Kids need information and resources to help themselves,” she said.
 “I didn’t get much information until I joined the Youth Advisory Council.
 My family members gave me books.”

 Some of the grant money — $541,339 per year — went to the Guy Talk program that encouraged frank discussion among Southern Arizona boys, which is a huge need in our culture, said Ysabelle Garcia, also a 17-year-old Tucson High senior and advisory council member.

 “There is so much toxic masculinity in our world,” Garcia said.
 “It’s good for guys to know how to respect themselves, to have good relationships.”

 Most of the sex education Garcia recalls having in school was abstinence-only, which she says “isn’t realistic.”
 The advisory council has opened her eyes, she said.

 “I learned about consent on the internet, and that is not a reliable source,” she said.

 At the youth retreat, Garcia gave the teens a class in anatomy, among other topics.
 She also gave a lesson in consent.